MattS8/IRSmartHub/README.md

 A project with the goal of creating a solution to the many IR-controlled devices in our home.
 This project makes those devices "smart", allowing them to be controlled from any android phone (soon to be any device with a browser).
 This is achieved by creating a device containing an IR receiver/transmitter and ESP8266 wifi board that speaks to a Firebase realtime database backend.
 In addition, a Firestore database is used to contain all user/device data.
 This allows for a "serverless" implementation with all commands running through Firebase.
 ## Data Structures
 The following describe how data is stored and handled in this project:

 ### User
 Contains all information with respect to a specific user using this service.
  - **Username**: *used for allowing other users to invite/connect without sharing email*
  - **Groups**: *a list of groups the user is associated with*
  	- **Personal Group**: *The uid of the user's personal group.
 No other users can be added to this group*
  - **Group Invitations**: *a list of invitations to groups the user can join.
 Any user can add their invitation to this list.*

 ### Remote Profile
-Contains a collection of pre-programmed actions
+Contains a collection of pre-programmed actions.
 - **Name**: A custom name given by the creator of the remote profile
 - **Hub**: The uid of the hub associated with this remote
 - **Buttons**: a list of remote functions (either *actions* or *commands*).
 Remote functions can be static, pre-defined (i.e. VOL UP) or custom
 - **Groups**: a list of groups this remote profile is associated with

 ### Command
+Contains one or more actions for an IRSmartHub to perform.
+A command can specify a specific IR Hub to target for each command.
+- **Actions**: An ordered list of <Action, Hub> pairs.

+### Hub Action
-Contains raw data for a single IR command
+Contains data for a specific IR signal action.
+This is what the arduino interprets to know what to do.
-- **Raw Data**: A string of raw data for the given command
+- **rawData**: A string of raw data for the given command
-- **Raw Data Length**: The length of the raw data string.
+- **rawLen**: The length of the raw data string.
 Used by the IR Hub when parsing
-### Action
-Contains data for a specific action.
-An action consists of one or more *Commands* in succession.
-An action can also specify a specific IR Hub to target for each command.
-- **Commands**: An ordered list of <Command, IR Hub> pairs.
-If a command is not associated with an IR Hub, the command is sent to the user's currently selected hub.
+- **sender**: The uid of the user who initiated the action
+- **timestamp**: Date and time the action was sent
+- **repeat**: Whether or not the action is meant to be repeated (IMPLEMENTATION MAY CHANGE)

 ### Group
 Contains a collection of users, remote profiles, and associated hubs.
 This is used for sharing hubs between multiple users.
 Each group has a group owner and 0 or more users.
 Other users can be given specific permissions.
-- **Remote Profiles**: *a collection of profiles shared among the group*
+- **remoteProfile**: a collection of profiles shared among the group
-- **Connected Hubs**: *a collection of hubs associated with the group*
+- **connectedDevices**: a collection of hubs associated with the group
-- **Owner**: *uid of the original creator of the group*
+- **owner**: uid of the original creator of the group
-- **Personal Group**: *boolean value that determines whether other users can be added to group*
+- **personalGroup**: boolean value that determines whether other users can be added to group
-- **Users**: *a collection of users with set permissions.
-Permission types are as follows:*
+- **users**: a collection of users with set permissions.
+Permission types are as follows:
-	- ***Add Devices***: Allows user to add hubs to the group.
+	- ***addDevices***: Allows user to add hubs to the group.
 Users can only add hubs that they set up.
-	- ***Remove Devices***: Allows user to remove hubs from the group
+	- ***removeDevices***: Allows user to remove hubs from the group
-	- ***Add Users***: Allows user to add other users to the group.
+	- ***addUsers***: Allows user to add other users to the group.
 Added users can only have the same (or less) permissions as the user who added them.
-	- ***Remove Users***: Allows user to remove other users from the group.
+	- ***removeUsers***: Allows user to remove other users from the group.
-	- ***Add Remote Profiles***: Allows user to add remote profiles to the group.
+	- ***addRemoteProfiles***: Allows user to add remote profiles to the group.
 User can remove profiles they have added at any time.
-	- ***Remove Remote Profiles***: Allows user to remove any remote profile shared with the group.
+	- ***removeRemoteProfiles***: Allows user to remove any remote profile shared with the group.
 ## Firebase
 ## Android Application
 This is the primary front-end user interface.
 From it, users can create an account that allows them to: